Get Answers to Interview Questions About Work History

 Work History Interview Questions

 - What experience do you have?
 Besides hard skills and credentials, think also of the soft skills and experience you gained that might not be obvious from a job title.
+When considering experiences, it's necessary to limit yourself only to work.
+Valuable skills also can be learned in volunteer positions or as a student.

 - What major challenges and problems did you face?
 How did you handle them?
 This question is often one you'll dread.
 If you can come prepared with an example from one or more of your previous jobs that show problem-solving and resilience, it can be a big plus.

 - What did you like or dislike about your previous job?
 This can be another potential minefield, so be prepared with a good answer, trying to focus on the positive and avoid saying you disliked something that is likely to be part of the new job.
+Address how you handle the part of your job you don't like with a positive attitude and an open mind.

 - Which was most / least rewarding?
 Think of the job that gave you the best sense of accomplishment, which often goes beyond how much you were paid.
 Avoid negatives.